-The notion people could join an “exclusive” club offering groceries and consumers goods at significant discounts had great appeal to baby boomers raising families during a challenging economic time.
+The notion people could join an “exclusive” club offering groceries and consumer goods at significant discounts held great appeal to baby boomers raising families during a challenging economic time.

 They now provide a variety of services too.
 The major warehouse clubs in the US are Costco, Sam’s Club, and BJ’s.

-A Look Inside a Warehouse Club
+A Look Inside

 Imagine walking into a large department store or your favorite major grocery store.
 Now, strip away the well-designed floor plans, strolling customer service reps, and seasonal décor.

-Today's warehouse club facility has transformed into a mega-shopping experience without all the frills.
+Today's wholesale club facility has transformed into a mega-shopping experience without all the frills.